 Studio Art 1150: Design I (3) - Studio problems in the creative use and integration of the elements of two-dimensional design: line, form, space, texture.

-Prerequisite: ST ART 1150.
+Studio Art 1151: Design II (3) - Prerequisite: ST ART 1150.
 A continuation of ST ART 1150, two-dimensional design, with introduction to color theory.
 Some application of mixed media problems.
-Lab fee required.
-Basic studio equipment will be provided, though students will need to supply some personal equipment and supplies.

 Studio Art 1180: Painting I (3) - An introduction to the use of oil and/or acrylic painting media.
 Studio problems to develop technical and expressive skills on various surfaces.